 The teenager barely let out a yelp before his arse skidded across the cobblestone path.

-"Zuko!"
-Katara admonished, running up to the door to see if the kid was okay.
-Sure, he had tried to grope her, but Zuko had clearly overreacted.
+Katara ran to the door to see if the kid was okay.
+Sure, he had tried to grope her but Zuko had clearly overreacted.

-"What?" he asked in his raspy voice, giving her a pointed look.
+"What?"
+He gave her a pointed look.
 "I'm just helping the kid out.
 I had to learn Physics on the streets."

 Katara shrugged.
 "I dunno."

 Zuko's eyes narrowed.
 "Well, I think I do."
 He saddled up beside her, his voice low and his mouth close to her ear.
-"As I was walking away from serving them tea, one of them said something about the female server, my girlfriend—that's you, by the way—casually commenting that I used to be an exotic dancer before I, quote, 'started down the straight and narrow path', end quote."
+"As I was walking away from serving them tea one of them said something about the female server, my girlfriend—that'd be you, by the way—casually commenting that I used to be an exotic dancer before I, quote, 'started down the straight and narrow path', end quote."

-"Save it, Blue Eyes," he growled, watching her eyes instinctively crinkle into a smile.
+"Save it, Blue Eyes."
+He growled as he watched her eyes instinctively crinkle into a smile.
 "This means war."

 "Hey, have you seen that Li guy around lately?"
-Katara asked absently, fumbling with her notepad and quill.
+Katara asked, fumbling with her notepad and quill.
 "The one that left me a huge tip the other day."

 Katara looked up at the Firebender and glared.
 "Zuko, if you're going to play dumb, at least have the sense to wipe that smirk off your face."